intoxstudio/content-aware-sidebars/readme.txt

 > * Sync Widgets on Theme Switch
 > * [and more...](https://dev.institute/wordpress/sidebars-pro/features/?utm_source=readme&utm_medium=referral&utm_content=more&utm_campaign=cas)
 >
-> Install the free version and upgrade at any time directly from the admin panel via [Freemius](http://freemius.com/)!
+> You can upgrade at any time directly and securely from your Admin Dashboard via [Freemius](http://freemius.com/)!

 ####More Information